 If a trade mark is not capable of distinguishing, does the application have any chance of getting registered?

-Unlikely.
 It will probably mean that a ground for rejection will be raised in the examiner's first report.
-However, there are ways of overcoming grounds for rejection through the provision of ‘evidence of use’ of your trade mark.
-You can ring the examiner of the application for further information, or you can discuss these options and their probable costs with a legal adviser.
+However, there are ways of overcoming grounds for rejection through the provision of evidence of use of your trade mark.
+You can ring the examiner of the application for further information, or you can discuss these options and their probable costs with a trade mark attorney or legal practitioner.

 What happens if part of a trade mark is not capable of distinguishing but the remainder of the trade mark is able to be registered?